DukeWilki/weather-buddy/README.md

 WHEN I search for a city
 THEN I am presented with current and future conditions for that city and that city is added to the search history
 current: done
-future :
+future : done

 WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
-current: done - need date! need icon!
+current: done

 WHEN I view the UV index
 THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe